Stand up for facts and support PolitiFact.

 I would like to contribute

-The DREAM Act, providing a path to permanent citizenship for children brought to the United States by illegal immigrants, is on the agenda for possible action in the final days of the Democratic-majority 111th Congress, though opponents of the proposal--among them U.S. Rep. Ted Poe, R-Texas--have amped up efforts to defeat it.
+The DREAM Act -- which would provide a path to permanent citizenship for children brought to the United States by illegal immigrants -- is on the agenda for possible action in the final days of the 111th Congress.

-The Development, Relief, and Education for Alien Minors Act would allow children brought to the United States illegally to obtain permanent legal status if they complete two years in college or the military.
+The Development, Relief, and Education for Alien Minors (DREAM) Act would allow children brought to the United States illegally to obtain permanent legal status if they complete two years of college or in the military.

-Several versions of the act are kicking around in Congress, but under the version introduced in March 2009, people under 35 who arrived in the United States before the age of 16 and have lived here at least the last five years would be able to apply for legal permanent resident status on a conditional basis if they have obtained a U.S. high school diploma or GED.
+There are currently several versions of the DREAM Act kicking around in Congress, but under the version introduced in March 2009, people under 35 who arrived in the United States before the age of 16 and have lived here at least the last five years would be able to apply for legal permanent resident status on a conditional basis if they have obtained a U.S. high school diploma or GED.
 That conditional status would be upgraded to permanent after six years if they successfully complete at least two years of college or military service and if they maintain "good moral character."

-Under the latest version, Senate Bill 3992, introduced Nov.
+Under the latest version of the act, Senate Bill 3992, which was introduced Nov.
 30 by Sen. Richard Durbin, D-Illinois, undocumented residents would become eligible for its benefits if they're younger than 30, have been brought to the United States at age 15 or younger and have lived here for at least five years prior to the measure becoming law.

 Also, such a resident must spend 10 years in the United States as a "conditional non-immigrant," during which he or she must complete two years of higher education or serve in the military.
 One year before the 10-year period is up, "conditional non-immigrants" may apply to become a permanent resident.